evhub/coconut/DOCS.md

                       haven't changed
 --minify              reduce size of compiled Python --jupyter ..., --ipython ...
                       run Jupyter/IPython with Coconut as the kernel (remaining args passed to Jupyter)
 --mypy ...            run MyPy on compiled Python (remaining args passed to MyPy) (implies
                       --package --line-numbers)
 --argv ..., --args ...
                       set sys.argv to source plus remaining args for use in the Coconut script being run
 --tutorial            open Coconut's tutorial in the default web browser --docs, --documentation
                       open Coconut's documentation in the default web browser --style name          set Pygments syntax highlighting style (or 'list' to list styles) (defaults to COCONUT_STYLE environment variable if it exists, otherwise 'default')
 --vi-mode, --vimode   enable vi mode in the interpreter (currently set to False) (can be
                       modified by setting COCONUT_VI_MODE environment variable) --recursion-limit limit, --recursionlimit limit
-                      set maximum recursion depth in compiler (defaults to 1920) (when increasing --recursion-limit, you may also need to increase --stack- size; setting them to approximately equal values is recommended) --stack-size kbs, --stacksize kbs
+                      set maximum recursion depth in compiler (defaults to 1920) (when increasing --recursion-limit, you may also need to increase --stack-size;
+                      setting them to approximately equal values is recommended) --stack-size kbs, --stacksize kbs
                       run the compiler in a separate thread with the given stack size in kilobytes
---site-install, --siteinstall
+--fail-fast           causes the compiler to fail immediately upon encountering a compilation
+                      error rather than attempting to continue compiling other files --no-cache            disables use of Coconut's incremental parsing cache (caches previous parses to improve recompilation performance for slightly modified files) --site-install, --siteinstall
                       set up coconut.api to be imported on Python start --site-uninstall, --siteuninstall